dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 ## Release it!

 Commit and push your changes to your new redux branch of SA4 `git push origin redux-sa`.
 No need to merge into main!
-Deploy it somewhere on surge and include the deployed url in your submission.
+Deploy it somewhere on netlify and include the deployed url in your submission.

 # To Turn In (Canvas)

 * url to starterpack github repo (makes grading a whole lot easier and friendlier)
-* url to starterpack surge.sh
+* url to starterpack netlify
 * url to redux branch of SA4 github repo
-* url to redux videos surge.sh
+* url to redux videos netlify
 * remember that all your code should lint cleanly
 * your youtube searcher should have the same functionality as before, but now with redux!